A Comprehensive Transition and Post-Secondary Program approved by the U.S. Department of Education

 Develop employment skills necessary to become a successful employee so that they will be able to be self-supportive

 Academic and Social Mentors are with each LC student every step of the way.
 The Mentors are there to ensure that LC students are fully engaged on campus.
 Academic Mentors attend class with our LC students, help with class assignments, and provide homework support.
 Social Mentors hang out with our LC students while enjoying lunch in the Student Union, during campus events, or by playing sports and/or exercising in the Pennington Center.
+If you're interested in becoming a mentor, please apply HERE!

 The Lions Connected program offers a 2-year and a 4-year curriculum.
 The curriculum incorporates functional, academic, communicative, social, and employment skills as well as goals for LC students.
 The current program fee for students is $3,000 per semester.
 As a comprehensive transition and post-secondary program approved by the United States Department of Education, Pell Grants and other scholarships are available to those who apply and are eligible.